jdeath/CheckRoyalCaribbeanPrice/README.md

 iOS can run a stripped down version or an almost full version that supports everything except apprise!
 Stripped down version is a little easier to setup, but setup must be repeated if code needs an upgrade.
 Full version is harder to setup, but much simpler to upgrade.

 ### Stripped down version
 This will run a stripped down version to work on the free Python iPhone app.
-It is a little easier to setup, but need to repeate setup if a new version comes out.
+It is a little easier to setup, but need to repeat setup if a new version comes out.
 As stripped down, it only supports excursion/drink packages etc. It does not support cruise fare price checks.
 It does not support apprise notifications, so you will have to watch the log to see any price drops.
 You need to edit the python file directly (directions below) because it does not use the config.yaml file.
 But allows you to check prices on the go.
 Works on the ship even *without* the internet package!

 1. Install Python on your Phone